techyfatih/Nuzlog/README.md

+## STILL WIP
+Current version is still v.1.0.6!
+Check other branches.

 # Nuzlog v.
 1.1.0

 Nuzlog is a graphical tool desigend to help Pokemon players document their Nuzlocke adventures in detail.